-Courtesy WARNING TICKETS will be issued for Alternate-Side Parking violations for at least the first full week of December unless a snow emergency develops.
+Courtesy WARNING TICKETS will be issued for Alternate-Side Parking violations for at least the first full week of December.
 After the warning period, Alternate Side Street Parking violation fines are $20 if paid within 5 business days, or $40 if paid after 5 business days.

-🚫Overnight parking in metered zones is prohibited from December 1st through April 1st, from the hours of 12:01 a.m. to 6:00 a.m.
+Overnight parking in on-street metered zones is prohibited from December 1st through March 31st, from the hours of 12:01 a.m. to 6:00 a.m.
 (Excludes metered municipal parking lots)

 ❗Snow Emergency Routes:

 Snow Emergency Routes prohibit on-street parking after two inch or more snowfall until plowing operations have ceased.
 If there is 2” or more of snowfall, all vehicles must be moved off the street until the snow event has ended and plowing is complete.
 Failure to move your vehicle could result in a ticket and/or tow.
 Snow Emergency Routes are designated by signs posted on those blocks.